Core expressions produce cores. A core is a cell of [battery payload].

 Dry gates are used for the vast majority of ordinary functions in Hoon.

-A gate is a core with one arm named $
+A gate is a core with one arm named $, so we can recurse back into it with $().

 Examples